GAM-team/GAM/wiki/Vault-Takeout.md

 Specify the search method, this option is required:
 * `accounts <EmailAddressEntity>` - Search all accounts specified in `<EmailAddressEntity>`
 * `orgunit|org|ou <OrgUnitPath>` - Search all accounts in the OU `<OrgUnitPath>`
-* `everyone` - Search for all accounts in the organization
+* `everyone|entireorg` - Search for all accounts in the organization
 * `documentids <DriveFileIDList>` - Search for all drive files specified in `<DriveFileIDList>`
 * `documentids select <FileSelector>|<CSVFileSelector>` - Search for all drive files  specified in `<FileSelector>|<CSVFileSelector>`
 * `shareddrives|teamdrives <SharedDriveIDList>` - Search for all accounts in the Shared Drives specified in `<SharedDriveIDList>`